Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "Okay!
 So.
 Keeda, well, he’s not findin’ a female and he’s got a *powerful* itch, y’know?
 Like you ain’t been laid in a month?"

-"My very first mating contract was only a few days ago, so…" Fiin couldn’t keep the annoyed growl out of his voice.
+"My very first mating contract was only a few days ago, so..."
+Fiin couldn’t keep the annoyed growl out of his voice.

 "Ha, first of many I bet!"
 Fiin preened and chittered happily.
 "Anyway, there’s something really important you gotta know first.
 Back then, when this tale got made up?
 Birthrates for cubs were equally male and female."